rayfaddis/octopress-BootstrapModal/README.md

 	I recommend the hosted version https://developers.google.com/speed/libraries/devguide#jquery.

-4. [Twitter Boostrap][]
+4. [Twitter Bootstrap][]

-	This example uses Boostrap 3.0 provided by http://www.bootstrapcdn.com/.
+	This example uses Bootstrap 3.0 provided by http://www.bootstrapcdn.com/.

-Note: For me I also needed to update my Perl version as implemting this broke the Octopress build.
+Note: For me I also needed to update my Perl version as implementing this plugin broke my Octopress builds.
 I went from version 5.10 to 5.16.
 See http://learn.perl.org/installing/ for upgrading your Perl version.

 ## Installation
 1. Gemfile